Why Led Class is Different

 The Group Mind Effect

-When everyone flows together, something happens that you can't get practicing alone.
+When everyone flows together, something happens that you cannot get practising alone.
 The collective breathing and movement creates an energy that carries people beyond what they thought they could do.

 Class Information